luis-pseudo/client-management-api/README.md

 ### Notes for reviewers

-This project was built from scratch without generators SQL queries are written manually to demonstrate database understanding Error handling and validations are intentionally explicit The focus is on code quality, structure, and correctness
+- This project was built from scratch without generators
+- SQL queries are written manually to demonstrate database understanding
+- Error handling and validations are intentionally explicit
+- The focus is on code quality, structure, and correctness

 ---

 ### Project status

 This project is in constant improvement and serves as a backend-focused portfolio piece.
-Future improvements may include font-end side, authentication, role-based access, or API documentation (OpenAPI).
+Future improvements may include font-end application, authentication, role-based access, or API documentation (OpenAPI).